 Let’s begin with the JBL bar 9.1.
 The soundbar is the central component.
 A subwoofer, two rear speakers, or satellite speakers are then added.
 This best soundbar cost around $1,000, with occasional sales prices dropping it to $850.

 Comparing this to the Sonos Arc, you will see that it is almost the same price.
 You can practically double the price by adding a subwoofer, pair of satellite speakers, and a pair of headphones.
 But don’t panic.
 The Sonos Arc might be all you need.

 This soundbar is not deceiving as first impressions can sometimes be misleading.
 It looks and feels high quality, and we wish there were more colors.
 However, the black color blends well into any space.

-The soundbar, subwoofer, satellite speakers, remote control, power cords, and cables you need to connect this device will be found in the package.
+This device comes with a soundbar, subwoofer, satellite speakers, remote control, power cords, and cables you need to join it.
 The satellite will need to be fully charged for the first time.
-However, this is easy to do by connecting the cables to the right or left side of the soundbar.
+But connecting the wires to the right or left side of the soundbar makes this easy.

 An HDMI cable connects the bar to the TV.
 For best results, plug it into the eARC input of the TV.
 This input type is required on most TVs manufactured after 2009.
 You must hook it up to the correct one for the best results.

 Compared to the Sonos Arc’s channels, the JBL Bar 9.1 has better channels.
 However, to get the best sound, the soundbar must be paired with the satellites and subwoofer.
 The soundbar by itself will sound somewhat flat.

 The system can do some amazing things when compared with other soundbars.
 One of the most impressive aspects is the way it delivers voices.
 They are clear and crisp, and they stand out from the rest.
 It will be evident that you don’t lose a word even during the most intense battle scenes.